ycrc/ycrc.github.io/docs/data/mccleary-transfer.md

 ## Globus

-Yale provides dedicated Globus connections for each of the clusters following the naming convention `yale#cluster_name`.
+Yale provides dedicated Globus connections for each of the clusters.
-Transfers can be managed through existing accounts on Farnam or Ruddle, using `yale#farnam` or `yale#ruddle`.
+Transfers can be managed through existing accounts on Farnam or Ruddle, using `yale#farnam` or `yale#ruddle`, or using McCleary's Globus connection (`Yale CRC McCleary`).
 For a general getting started with Globus, please check out their [website](https://docs.globus.org/how-to/get-started/).
 We have a stand-alone docs page about Globus [here](/data/globus), but here we will detail the process to transfer data from YSM (for example) to the Gibbs file system.

 1. log in to [app.globus.org](https://app.globus.org) and use your Yale credentials to authenticate.
-2. navigate to the File Manager and access Farnam or Ruddle by searching for the "collection" `yale#farnam` or `yale#ruddle` in the left-hand panel.
+2. navigate to the File Manager and access Farnam or Ruddle by searching for the "collection" `yale#farnam`, `yale#ruddle`, or `Yale CRC McCleary` in the left-hand panel.
 3. find the files you wish to transfer, using the check-boxes to select any and all files needed.
-4. click on the "Transfer or Sync to" option and in the right-hand panel also search for the same cluster's (either `yale#farnam` or `yale#ruddle`) collection.
+4. click on the "Transfer or Sync to" option and in the right-hand panel also search for the same cluster's collection.
 5. navigate through the file-browser to find the desired destination for these data (most likely `gibbs_project` or a subdirectory).
 6. start the transfer, click the "Start" button on the left-hand side.